A stochastic HJB equation for optimal control of forward-backward SDEs: Abstract

 \section{Abstract}

-We study optimal stochastic control problems of general coupled systems of forward-backward stochastic differential equations with jumps.
-By means of the Itô-Ventzell formula the system is transformed to a controlled backward stochastic partial differential equation (BSPDE) with jumps.
+{ We study optimal stochastic control problems of general coupled systems of forward-backward stochastic differential equations with jumps.
+By means of the Itô-Ventzell formula the system is transformed into a controlled partial backward stochastic differential equation (PBSDE) with jumps.
 Using a comparison principle for such BSPDEs we obtain a general stochastic Hamilton-Jacobi- Bellman (HJB) equation for such control problems.
 In the classical Markovian case with optimal control of jump diffusions, the equation reduces to the classical HJB equation.
+The results are applied to study risk minimization in financial markets. }